djmtype/twenty-something/src/content/page/guide.md

 Not much original thought went into the visual design itself as it was heavily based on some variation of Wordpress' 2024 theme.
 Per visual comparison: [the original archive page](https://2024.wordpress.net/index.php/category/architecture/) versus [*Twenty-Something's* archive page](https://twenty-something.netlify.app/category/category-two/).

 Purposely, the design is _not_ one-to-one for many reasons.
 For example, I could not see what benefit Inter offered over the system's san-serif font when considering a loading time trade-off.
 Inter is still listed in front of the stack for diehard Inter'ers; just not included.
-Now, if Inter was used for headings – that would be a different story.

 ### Style Tokens